 Like the Ink Business Preferred, there is a limit of $150,000 per year across all categories.

 This card has an annual fee of $295 (NOT waived the first year), which is triple that of the Chase card.
-It also does not come with a sign-up bonus.
+It also comes with a sign-up bonus worth 35,000 points.
+The bonus can be earned after spending $5,000 in the first three months.

 This card is a better option if your business spends heavily within its categories and if you like Amex’s travel partners.
 The Ink Business Preferred is the better card if you like Chase’s partners more and if you spend within its categories.